As the author of thousands of blog posts, one question I often get is: How do you think of new ideas for blog posts?

-Here’s a snapshot from </dream.in.code>:
+Here’s a snapshot from Coding Forums as an example:

-3. Online Groups (Facebook, LinkedIn, etc.)
+4. Online Groups (Facebook, LinkedIn, etc.)

-Look for groups that don’t allow lots of article sharing.
-Those are mostly spam.
-Look for groups in your industry that have a lot of questions and answers.
+Look for groups that don’t allow much article sharing, as those are mostly spam.
+Further, find groups in your industry with a lot of questions and answers for inspiration.

-4. Industry Publications: Popular Titles and Topics
+5. Industry Publications: Popular Titles and Topics

 Find the sites in your industry that publish all the latest news, trends, tips, and everything else your readers love.
 Look for the articles with the most engagement: comments, shares, views, etc.